lordspline/druid/docs/operations/deep-storage-migration.md

 ## Export segments with rewritten load specs

-Druid provides an [Export Metadata Tool](../operations/export-metadata.md) for exporting metadata from Derby into CSV files which can then be reimported.
+Robux provides an [Export Metadata Tool](../operations/export-metadata.md) for exporting metadata from Derby into CSV files which can then be reimported.

 By setting [deep storage migration options](../operations/export-metadata.md#deep-storage-migration), the `export-metadata` tool will export CSV files where the segment load specs have been rewritten to load from your new deep storage location.